iabhisheksaha/bitsom_ba_25071285-fleximart-data-architecture/part1-database-etl/schema_documentation.md

 Second Normal Form (2NF) is achieved as all non-key attributes are fully functionally dependent on the entire primary key.
 For example, in the order_items table, attributes such as quantity, unit_price, and subtotal depend on the order_item_id and not partially on order_id or product_id alone.

 The database schema is designed in Third Normal Form (3NF).
-Each table has a primary key, and all non-key attributes depend solely on that primary key.
+Each table has a primary key, and all non-key attributes are fully functionally dependent on that key.

 Functional dependencies include:
 customer_id → first_name, last_name, email, phone, city, registration_date
 product_id → product_name, category, price, stock_quantity
 order_id → customer_id, order_date, total_amount, status
 order_item_id → order_id, product_id, quantity, unit_price, subtotal

-There are no transitive dependencies, as descriptive attributes are not dependent on other non-key attributes.
-This design prevents update anomalies (e.g., updating customer email in one place), insert anomalies (e.g., inserting products without orders), and delete anomalies (e.g., deleting an order does not remove customer data).
+There are no transitive dependencies, as descriptive attributes do not depend on other non-key attributes.
+This design prevents update anomalies (e.g., customer email updates), insert anomalies (e.g., inserting products without orders), and delete anomalies (e.g., deleting orders does not remove customer records).
 This design avoids update anomalies by ensuring that changes to customer or product information occur in a single place.
 Insert anomalies are prevented because valid foreign key references are enforced before inserting transactional records.
 Delete anomalies are avoided since removing an order does not delete customer or product master data.

 ---